-Countly tracks users on mobile apps as well as web and desktop apps using a small plugin (SDK) that you integrate in your application (or website) in under 10 minutes.
+Countly tracks users on mobile apps as well as web and desktop apps using a small plugin (SDK) that you integrate into your application (or website) in under 10 minutes.
 As soon as there is any activity or event on any of these platforms, Countly immediately starts collecting data.
-After you install the Countly SDK on your application, the users of this application will start sending event data to the Countly server.
+After installing the Countly SDK on your application, the application users will start sending event data to the Countly server.
 Countly gathers information from these events regarding their actions, how they behave, which operator they are on, etc.

 How Event and Session data are sent to Countly

-As the user opens the application, the Countly SDK starts collecting data the way you define.
+As the user opens the application, the Countly SDK starts collecting data the way you define it.
 Events and Sessions are collected and then sent to the Countly (or your) servers using an HTTPS request every 60 seconds for mobile SDKs, and every 500 milliseconds for web SDKs.

 Note that you should see Session data on your dashboard as soon as the app launches.
 However, for Events, you will need to wait for the next tick, which occurs every 60 seconds.
-If you record more than 10 different events inside the app, it will not even wait for the next tick, instead sending them immediately.
+If you record more than 10 different events inside the app, it will not even wait for the next tick, sending them immediately instead.